 You can also see in this image below how the other connections within the discharge pipe were also not secured properly as well.

 Additionally, the existing check valve (located at the pump) was unable to stop flow because of trapped debris.

-Not to pick on the previous installer, but there was certainly a lack of care used in this previous installation.
+Not to pick on the plumber who originally installed it, but there was certainly a lack of care used in this previous installation.
 Here’s some left over miscellaneous parts that were dropped and left in the bottom of the basin.
 This isn’t good as it can get caught up in the grinder pump, which can lead to early failure.

 Here’s the debris and misc. parts that were left over.